avelino/awesome-go/README.md

 - [ej](https://github.com/lucassscaravelli/ej) - Write and read JSON from different sources succinctly.
 - [epoch](https://github.com/vtopc/epoch) - Contains primitives for marshaling/unmarshalling Unix timestamp/epoch to/from build-in time.Time type in JSON.
 - [fastjson](https://github.com/valyala/fastjson) - Fast JSON parser and validator for Go.
 No custom structs, no code generation, no reflection.
+- [gabs](https://github.com/Jeffail/gabs) - For parsing, creating and editing unknown or dynamic JSON in Go.
 - [gjo](https://github.com/skanehira/gjo) - Small utility to create JSON objects.
 - [GJSON](https://github.com/tidwall/gjson) - Get a JSON value with one line of code.
 - [go-jsonerror](https://github.com/ddymko/go-jsonerror) - Go-JsonError is meant to allow us to easily create json response errors that follow the JsonApi spec.